 Foreigners can absolutely access cannabis in Spain.
 With the proliferation of cannabis clubs and the legal allowances for privately owned plants, it’s easier than in many other places to get cannabis.
 However, it will require some local knowledge and connections.
 Finding dealers may prove a challenge, as well as gaining membership to the cannabis clubs without a member’s recommendation.

-In recent years, Spain has rivaled the Netherlands as a European center of legal and freely available cannabis, by way of the country’s cannabis clubs, most of which are located in Catalonia.
+In recent years, Spain has rivaled the Netherlands as a European center of available cannabis, by way of the country’s cannabis clubs.
+These clubs are found all over the country, with a large concentration in Catalonia.

 Popular with locals and tourists alike, Spain’s cannabis clubs occupy a sort of legal gray area much like the coffee shops of the Netherlands.
 Because Spanish law does not ban private consumption, and the clubs have been considered private organizations, they have been able to more or less operate freely.
 At the same time, the actual growing, transporting, and processing of the marijuana that is available at the clubs is not legal.